iterative/ldb-resources/documentation/Command-summary.md

 `STAGE` is the only LDB command that can trigger QuickStart.
 To do it, `STAGE` confirms the absence of an active LDB instance, and calls `INIT` to create a new LDB repository before proceeding with staging a dataset.

- Under the hood, QuickStart process consists of the following two steps:
+ Under the hood, QuickStart consists of the following two steps:

-* LDB instance is created in the user's home directory: `~/.ldb/private_instance`
+* New LDB instance is created in user's home directory: `~/.ldb/private_instance`
-* Default storage configuration is created with wide-open settings:
+* Default storage configuration defaults to wide-open settings:
     * All cloud locations are permitted to host data objects.
     * A `read-add` folder is created in user's home directory (see `ADD-STORAGE`).